 Amendment to Make it Easier to do Research Rejected

 This issue is now reaching the ears of policy makers.
-Just a few weeks following the ASCP conference, Rep. Alexandria Ocasio-Cortez (D-NY) introduced an amendment to remove a section of a large-scale appropriations bill that restricts federal dollars from being spent on “any activity that promotes the legalization of any drug or other substance in Schedule I.”
+Just a few weeks following the ASCP conference, Rep. Alexandria Ocasio-Cortez (D-NY) introduced an amendment to remove a section of a large-scale appropriations bill that restricts federal dollars from being spent on “any activity that promotes the legalization of any drug or other substance in Schedule I.” In a word- psychedelic drug development.

 The goal of the amendment was to remove barriers for academics and scientists to pursue research of substances such as psilocybin, MDMA, and cannabis.
 After being approved in a voice vote and cleared by the House Rules Committee, the drug reform measure was vetoed in a 91 to 331 roll call vote by nearly all Republicans and many Democrats (148 voted against).
 Some speculate that the amendment failed due to a lack of information about the topic, and Democratic leaders failing to give any directive to members on whether to support or veto it.

-To gain a better understanding of what efforts had been made by NIH and FDA relating to psychedelic drug research for treatment of mental health conditions, Senator Brain Schatz (D-HI) wrote a letter on April 9, 2019 requesting information about agency agendas, gaps to understanding potential medical applications, safety and abuse potential, and scheduled drug classifications.
+To gain a better understanding of what efforts had been made by NIH and FDA relating to psychedelic drug development research for treatment of mental health conditions, Senator Brain Schatz (D-HI) wrote a letter on April 9, 2019 requesting information about agency agendas, gaps to understanding potential medical applications, safety and abuse potential, and scheduled drug classifications.

 In a 6-page response dated June 13, 2019, the Acting Commissioner of FDA, Dr. Norman Sharpless, and the Director of NIH, Dr. Francis Collins, briefly answered the questions asked by Senator Schatz.
 Overall the reply was encouraging, “research on other psychedelic drugs holds promise for uncovering mechanisms of illness and possible interventions, ultimately leading to novel treatments with fewer side effects and lower abuse potential.”